 Marin and Sonoma County transit agencies have a long history of coordination and collaboration.
-Our staffs have been meeting monthly for decades and, prompted by changes in travel patterns, funding and planning efforts, the General Managers and Executive Directors of these agencies recently launched in-person monthly meetings to rethink service coordination.
+Our staffs have been meeting monthly for decades regarding service coordination and other topics.
+Recognizing the changing travel and funding environments, the General Managers and Executive Directors of these agencies launched regular in-person monthly meetings of the agency heads to rethink service coordination.